Andrea G Parker

 Something interesting about me: I am passionate about acting and have performed in small pieces.
 I also love to write songs and sing!

 - M.Sc., Computer Engineering, Amirkabir Univ. of Technology

 - B.Sc., Software Engineering, Amirkabir Univ. of Technology

 I aim to understand how technology designs can affect human behavior in the context of health promotion and community empowerment.
 I am exploring how gamification, storytelling, and reflection can help people acquire a healthy living.
-I am currently working on the Reflective Storytelling Technology research
+I am currently working on the experiential learning technology research project.

 Something interesting about me: I initiated a crowdsourced election monitoring website during the 2014 Indonesian presidential election.
 This effort, along with other similar efforts, was recognized by national and international news media such as the Wall Street Journal and Sydney Morning Herald.

 - B.Eng., Electrical Engineering, Universitas Gadjah Mada, Indonesia